denniemok/slash-ping/README.md

 ### Major Highlights
 - EssentialsX-style default message preset.
 - Simple and lightweight; No unnecessary features other than /ping.
-- Configure almost everything in config.yml.
+- Configure almost everything in config.yml, HEX color code support included.
 - Modify ping values with multiplier and offset.
 - Exemption to being a ping target.<br>
 _Especially useful for admins to go completely invisible from normal players without conflicting much with the vanish system._